jjpprrrr/owl-watcher/README.md

     --version       Show version.
     --open=<ot>     How early to open the stream in seconds [default: 300].
     --close=<ct>    How late to close the stream in seconds [default: 1800].
-    --update=<ut>   How often to check whether to open or close the stream in seconds [default: 300].
     --mute          Enables automatically muting the stream upon opening.
 ```